YogiSoni-lazy/Open-Multiple-Pages-In-Webrowser/README.md

-# Usage
+# Description:

-Getting Started: This code opens multiple tabs in the browser by appending an id at the end of the URL.
+This code opens multiple tabs in the browser by appending an id at the end of the URL.

 ### Recommended: create virtual environment

+### Usage
 ```
 # virtualenv -p python3.6 env
 # source env/bin/activate